nori-parelius/noriparelius/content/post/blind-spot.md

 ## Hello, my name is Nori, and I am an addict. {#hello-my-name-is-nori-and-i-am-an-addict-dot}

 For the longest time, I didn't want to admit it to myself.
 I thought I was in control.
 I thought I was "moderating", whatever that might mean.
 But in truth I was moderating myself to a serving of my drug of choice dozens of times every day.
 Simply because I wouldn't feel good without it.
 Simply because I _wanted_ it.
+A lot.

 There were times when I would have so much I would make myself feel completely sick.
 Heart beating uncomfortably fast, body breaking out in cold sweat, headaches, nausea, dry mouth and unquenchable thirst.
 When I would wake up the next morning, after what was always a bad night of sleep, most of the unpleasantness would still be there (and more).

 One time I spent the whole night throwing up, until I finally fell asleep on the bathroom floor.
-When I woke up some two hours later, utterly miserable, my first thoughts went to wondering about whether I had any more left.
+When I woke up some two hours later, utterly miserable, my first thoughts went to whether I had any more left.

-You might think that all that yuckiness would deter me from having more.
+You might think that all that yuckiness would have detered me from having more.
 I would have thought so at least.
 But it didn't.
 Not one bit.
 I wanted more.
 I _needed_ more.

 ## White powder {#white-powder}

 Are you wondering what my drug of choice is?
 You are not going to like the answer.
 Just how I didn't like it.

-It is a substance extracted from certain plants that, when ingested, stimulates the same regions in the brain as cocaine and amphetamines, giving you a dopamine high.
+It is a substance extracted from certain plants, that, when ingested, stimulates the same regions in the brain as cocaine and amphetamines, giving you a dopamine high.
 Unfortunately, eating bigger amounts of this substance makes the brain more and more used to it.
 And getting too much of it damages the blood vessels over time, increasing massively the risk of cardiovascular, kidney and Alzheimer's diseases.
 It also leads to insulin resistance, causing type 2 diabetes, increasing risk of cancer, fertility problems, gastrointestinal issues, fatty liver disease... just to mention a few.
 It affects the _whole_ body.

 It sounds nasty, doesn't it?
 Yet we eat it daily.
 Heck, we feed it to our kids even more than ourselves.